AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-integration-overview.md

 See [Token-based authentication](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-token/) for an overview of how web APIs use Commerce access tokens, including IMS access tokens.

+## Commerce session management and Adobe IMS access tokens

+Access tokens hold both user credentials and login session information.
+Once a user has been authenticated and a session has begun, these two variables are added to the user's session:

+`token_last_check_time`.
+Identifies the current time and is used by the `\Magento\AdminAdobeIms\Plugin\BackendAuthSessionPlugin` plugin.

+`adobe_access_token` — Identifies the `ACCESS_TOKEN` value received during authorization.

+The `\Magento\AdminAdobeIms\Plugin\BackendAuthSessionPlugin` plugin checks if the `token_last_check_time` was updated 10 min ago.
+If the `token_last_check_time` was checked ten minutes ago, then the authentication workflow makes an API call to IMS to validate the access token, and the session continues.
+If the access token is valid, then the `token_last_check_time` value is updated to the current time.
+If the token is not valid, the session is terminated.

 ## Important files

 `adminAdobeIms` - Provides an implementation of the Admin login based on the `AdobeImsApi` module.